ErrorTzy/writings/notes/Phil_of_Sci/Note.md

 Definition (Green)

 : x is green iff x is grue and observed before 2050 or x is bleen and unobserved before 2050

+Case study

+**McConnell's worms**

+1. Train worms to have conditional reflex
+2. Cut them into two, still have conditional reflex
+3. Feed to untrained worms, still have conditional reflective

+**Skeptics**:

+1. Implant, not chemical transfer: The worm being fed was regenerated
+2. Worms cannot be trained at all
+3. The results cannot be reproduced